amndan/ohm_pf/lib_ohm_pf/doc/doxygen/mainpage.md

-initX	|	Initial particle cloud position x in meter if filter initMode is POSE.	|	0.0 initY	|	Initial particle cloud position y in meter if filter initMode is POSE.	|	0.0 initPhi	|	Initial particle cloud position yaw in rad if filter initMode is POSE.	|	0.0 initSigmaTrans	|	Initial translational particle cloud spreading (variance in meter) if filter initMode is POSE.	|	0.2 initSigmaRot	|	Initial rotational particle cloud spreading (variance in rad) if filter initMode is POSE.	|	0.3 subsamplingRateLaser	|	Linear subsampling of laser scan data before integration.
+initX	|	Initial particle cloud position x in meter if filter initMode is POSE.	|	0.0 initY	|	Initial particle cloud position y in meter if filter initMode is POSE.	|	0.0 initPhi	|	Initial particle cloud position yaw in rad if filter initMode is POSE.	|	0.0 initSigmaTrans	|	Initial translational particle cloud spreading (standard deviation in meter) if filter initMode is POSE.	|	0.2 initSigmaRot	|	Initial rotational particle cloud spreading (standard deviation in rad) if filter initMode is POSE.	|	0.3 subsamplingRateLaser	|	Linear subsampling of laser scan data before integration.
 Higher value leads to slower convergence speed but also affects pose accuracy.
 Choosing high subsampling rate means bad accuracy.	|	3 - 5 uncertaintyLaser	|	Additional uncertainty of laser measurements.
 Higher values lead to a slower convergence speed.	|	0.1 - 0.8 maxDistanceProbMap	|	Distance for inflation of occupied parts at creation of probability field in cells.
 Depends on map resolution.
 Higher value leads to slower convergence speed.	|	5 - 30